 Keep Big Bear Beautiful

-The area of Big Bear has about 12,000 full-time residents through the entire valley.
-On average, close to 3,000,000 guests visit our destination each year, many of which come for snow and winter.
-Your vacation provides food on our tables and a place we can call home.
+Big Bear has about 12,000 full-time residents throughout the valley.
+On average, 3,000,000 guests visit our destination each year, many for winter snow and skiing.
+Your vacation puts food on our tables and a roof over our heads.
 There’s virtually no business in Big Bear Lake that isn’t impacted by tourism spending.
 For that, we graciously thank you for considering a trip to our slice of paradise!

 Best Practices and Principles